X-ray Absorption Linear Dichroism at the Ti K-edge of TiO2 anatase single crystals: Introduction

-In this article, we provide a detailed characterization of the steady-state \gls{xas} spectrum by carrying out a \gls{ld} study of anatase \ch{TiO2} single crystals at the \ch{Ti} K-edge, accompanied by detailed theoretical modelling of the spectra.
-We fully identify the four pre-edge bands (A1-A3 and B) beyond the octahedral crystal field splitting approximation used in previous studies \cite{Wu:2004bs,Cabaret:2010fp}.
+In this article, we provide a detailed characterization of the steady-state \ac{XAS} spectrum by carrying out a \ac{LD} study of anatase \ch{TiO2} single crystals at the \ch{Ti} K-edge, accompanied by detailed theoretical modelling of the spectra.
+We fully identify the four pre-edge bands (A1-A3 and B) beyond the octahedral crystal field splitting approximation used in several previous studies \cite{Wu:2004bs,Cabaret:2010fp}.
 Their dipolar and quadrupolar character is analyzed in detail as well as their on-site vs inter-site nature.
-The novelty resides in the quantitative reproduction of the experimental \gls{ld} data with \gls{fdm} calculations, the observation of the quadrupolar nature of peak A2 in agreement with theoretical predictions \cite{Vorwerk:2017gs} and the corresponding assignment of peak A2 as originating from a quadrupolar transition in single crystals and from defect states in nanomaterials which accidentally trigger a blue shift of peak A1 in the region of peak A2.
+The novelty resides in the quantitative reproduction of the experimental \ac{LD} data with \ac{FDM} calculations, the observation of the quadrupolar nature of peak A2 in agreement with theoretical predictions \cite{Vorwerk:2017gs} and the corresponding assignment of peak A2 as originating from a quadrupolar transition in single crystals and from defect states in nanomaterials.
 This delivers a high degree of insight into the environment of \ch{Ti} atoms, which is promising for future ultrafast X-ray studies of the photoinduced structural changes in this material.